More

 4. Improves Compliance

 Businesses are required to satisfy various regulatory compliance requirements to experience unhindered continuity and customer trust.
-Compliance standards like EU GDPR, HIPAA, SOC 2, etc., help businesses manage their sensitive corporate data and avoid legal troubles.
-IT admins can monitor access patterns, trace changes made,and leverage improved visibility of the activities of their employees to ensure strict compliance, making it easier to meet regulatory requirements.
+Compliance standards like EU GDPR, HIPAA, SOC 2, etc., help businesses manage their sensitive corporate data and avoid legal troubles through a structured approach to access management.
+IT admins can monitor access patterns, trace changes made, and leverage improved visibility of the activities of their employees to ensure strict compliance, making it easier to meet regulatory requirements.

 5. Helps in Cost Optimization

-Managing RBAC allows IT admins to relieve themselves of tons of mundane IT management responsibilities, which can help them focus on more critical aspects.
+IT admins can use RBAC to relieve themselves of tons of mundane IT management responsibilities, which can help them focus on more critical aspects.
 Businesses can save costs of hiring a large IT team and also save time and effort on security administration.
-Restricting users to fewer resources also help businesses conserve bandwidth, data, and storage and reduce license costs for various tools.
+Restricting users to fewer resources also helps businesses conserve bandwidth, data, and storage and reduce license costs for various tools.

 Applying RBAC to Your Scalefusion MDM Dashboard